elizabethhsy/Climate-Foresight/README.md

 - ShaderGraph
     - library for linking together GLSL snippets into stand-alone shaders

-## Dependencies

-- The SRCF only runs `python3.8`, so if possible make your venv use that version of Python as well.

 ## Current API
 - Climate:
     - `GET /api/climate?scenario=XXX[&file=YYY]`<br>